How to stop midges biting: Plagued by the tiny nasties? Don't despair - we've got 16 top tips to keep the hated insects at bay

 Dress in earthy colours

-Midges’ dodgy eyesight means they are less able to spot clothing that blends in with the terrain.
-This being so, it’s best to save your brightly coloured hiking threads for autumn, winter, and spring, and do your summer hiking in more subdued tones.
+Midges do not have great eyesight, which means they are less able to spot clothing that blends in with the terrain.
+This means it’s recommended that you save your brightly coloured hiking clothes, including waterproof jackets and windbreakers, for autumn, winter and spring, and do your summer hiking in more muted tones.

 Hiker wearing the Arc'teryx Kyanite hoody